phillipclapham/neuroweaver/README.md

 How?
 Pick your itch—sharper focus, a lucky break, whatever.
 Slap a spark on it—“This’ll click” or “I’ve got this.”
 Keep it loose, keep it fun, your brain loves a hunch to chase (Science: Predictive coding—Friston, 2010.).
 You’re not swearing an oath; you’re flicking a switch.
 Set it, and let the cycle crank—what’s your spark today?

-**Lab Tip**: Keep it wild—scribble your spark on a napkin, shout it to the dog.
+**💡 Lab Tip**: Keep it wild—scribble your spark on a napkin, shout it to the dog.
 No rules, just ignite it!

 #### **Step 1 Examples:**